 This is part of what makes a real-time strategy game so fun.
 You have to juggle the economic and the military sides, while at the same time keeping an eye on your enemy.
 It’s also this complexity that makes RTS games a daunting prospect to play online.
 I know that I’m not half as good as most other people online, so I tend to stick to the singleplayer portion of the game, where you even have the option to slow down time to make things easier for yourself.

-The way that Age of Empires handles factions (i.e. civilizations) is an interesting one.
-Each civilization has access to most, but not all, buildings and units that are available in the game.
-For example, the chariot archer is available to the Egyptians, Phoenicians, and Sumerians, but not to the Greeks, Persians, or Romans.
+Faction design in Age of Empires is interesting.
+There is a single template, consisting of units (e.g. axemen, spearmen, cavalry), structures (e.g. town centres, watch towers, docks), and technologies or advances (improvements to unit and/or building stats).
+However, every faction has access to only a subset of the total available units, structures, and technologies.
+For example, the Egyptians, Phoenicians, and Sumerians have access to the chariot archer, but the Greeks, Persians, and the Romans do not.
 Likewise, the heliopolis is available to the Greeks and Carthaginians, but not to the Babylonians.
 All units look alike, too: a Greek cavalry unit doesn’t look different from a Roman cavalry unit.

 Visually, the game looks absolutely fantastic.
 The terrain seems to be modelled in three dimensions now, at least to judge by the water.
-Trees, buildings, units, and the many different kinds of animals that are found populating the world (including dangerous lions and crocodiles), are all beautifully made and animated 2D sprites.
+Trees, buildings, units, and the many different kinds of animals that are found populating the world (including dangerous lions and crocodiles), are all beautifully remade as fully animated 2D sprites, just like in the original but obviously at a much higher resolution.
 The sounds has also been completely redone, with sharp voices and sounds and featuring an excellent orchestral rendition of the original music.

 On the whole, Age of Empires: Definitive Edition does a good job of bringing this 1997 game into the twenty-first century.
 In almost every way, it’s an improvement over the original.
 It even includes the scenario and campaign editors of the original game, allowing you to create your own missions or download those made by others.